 Cost leadership strategy

 This strategy requires companies to operate most efficiently for a certain level of quality.
-In other words, firms must produce at the lowest possible cost than the average of their competitors in the industry.
+In other words, companies must produce at the lowest possible cost compared to the average of their industry competitors.

-To get a higher profit than competitors, the company can sell its products at the industry’s average price.
-Or, they sell it slightly below the industry average to attract more customers.
+To profit more than competitors, the company can sell its products at the industry average price or slightly below the industry average to attract more customers.

 Long story short, a cost leadership strategy offers lower margins compared to a differentiation strategy.
 The critical success factors of this strategy are cost efficiency and selling as many products as possible.
-When price wars emerge in the market, firms can maintain profitability due to lower costs, while competitors suffer losses.
+When price wars emerge in the market, companies can maintain profitability due to lower costs while competitors suffer losses.

 Differentiation strategy